SS Merchant: Service history

-Final voyage
+Final voyage and wreck

 On October 6, 1875, while bound from Chicago for Milwaukee, with a cargo of 20,000 bushels of corn, 200 barrels of flour and 2,000 bags of flax, Merchant ran aground at full speed in the middle of Racine Reef off Racine, Wisconsin, at around 11:00 p.m. due to a navigational error.
 Her second mate, who was in charge at the time, miscalculated her position; he believed Merchant was approximately 10 mi off Kenosha, Wisconsin, and did not notice his mistake until he saw the buoy marking Racine Reef.
 She punctured her hull and sank onto the reef in about fifteen minutes.
 There were no casualties.